lx4r/uni2work-dark/README.md

 ## Credits

-Some of the colors in this
+Some of the colors in this theme are from the [dark-gitlab](https://gitlab.com/vednoc/dark-gitlab) theme by vednoc.